sherifm/baxter_sort/README.md

 2) The weight calculation based on Baxter's provided end effector wrench is inconsistent and non representative to the actual mass of the object.

+We also cannot get our launch file to work, so please run the files seperately.

 ##Discussion <a name="Discussion"></a>
 To solve the aforementioned problems, the team will do the following: